CenturyLinkCloud/PublicKB/Servers/self-service-vm-import-ovf-requirements.md

 * All disks should be SCSI (not IDE)
 * Only one SCSI controller is allowed
 * Must have a single NIC
-* Only a single image should be present; multiple images are not supported
+* Only a single image should be present; multiple images (for example a vApp) are not supported.
+Refer to the [Open Virtualization Format White Paper](http://www.dmtf.org/sites/default/files/standards/documents/DSP2017_2.0.0.pdf) for more information.
 * The OVF file name must not include a "."
 * Ping should not be blocked on the firewall
 * The VMware hardware version (vmx) must be 8 or lower